 The Internet of Things as the basis for industry 4.0 is ubiquitous and poses new challenges to science and society.
 The fields of mechanical engineering, electrical engineering and computer science will therefore increasingly converge in the future.
 Therefore, the term cyber-physical systems is often used to make it clear that technology will merge with our environment in the future.
 This networking and digitalization can open up major opportunities for meeting global challenges, in addition to risks such as threats to information security, which are also a central topic of my research group.

 A central aspect of distributed systems is the distributed implementation of classical concepts such as signal processing and machine learning.
 Earlier signal processing algorithms were optimized for low-dimensional signals and implementation in DSPs was correspondingly simple.
 Today's applications generate high-dimensional data sets and require the implementation of more complex data processing systems and algorithms.
 Processing steps of signal processing and machine learning are increasingly implemented in complex distributed processing chains.
 Classical concepts of computer science and information technology must therefore be improved for future intelligent cyberphysical systems (CPS).
 Due to their distributed and decentralized nature, new distributed and efficient optimization methods, algorithms for data analysis and knowledge extraction and hardware platforms must be researched for CPS.
-This decentralized structure also opens up various possibilities for attacking IT security.

 In the following, the three central research areas of my research group are described exemplarily: